Men’s Ties: Are They Going Out of Style?

 Common Mistakes to Avoid with Ties

 Men often make several common mistakes when wearing ties that can detract from their overall appearance.
-Here’s a condensed overview of these mistakes and how to avoid them:
+Here is a condensed overview of these mistakes and how to avoid them:

 Mismatched Patterns